jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

 "rdap-help" is a new link relation type for RDAP help data (see (#link_relations_registry)), enabling an RDAP client to distinguish the help URL from other related URLs.

-Here is an elided example of an X.509 resource certificate object for a delegated CA certificate with an "rdap-help" link object:
+Here is an elided example of an X.509 resource certificate object for a delegated CA certificate with a "rdap-help" link object:

 ```